-A future bond measure could build on decades of voter investments that have allowed Metro to protect clean water, restore fish and wildlife habitat, and connect people with nature close to home.
-A new bond measure could also advance Metro’s commitment to racial equity, making sure all people benefit from investments in parks and nature.
+A future bond measure would build on decades of voter investments that have allowed Metro to protect clean water, restore fish and wildlife habitat, and connect people with nature close to home.
+It would also advance Metro’s commitment to racial equity, making sure all people benefit from investments in parks and nature.

 Likely areas of investment include protecting land, improving parks and natural areas, and supporting community projects.

 Stay tuned for information about events, surveys and other ways to get involved.